milonmaze/privacy-terms-observatory/www.snap.com/en-US/cookie-policy.md

 Category of cookies	Why we use these cookies
 Essential	Also known as “necessary” cookies.
 We use these cookies to run our site and to identify and prevent security risks.

 For example, we may use these cookies to store your session information to prevent others from changing your password without your username and password or remember your cookie preferences.

+On some of our sites, and in certain jurisdictions, we may also use certain session cookies to understand how you use our site during a single browsing session.
+These particular session cookies expire quickly — at most after 24 hours — and any data associated with them becomes anonymous at that time.
+Because they are essential, they may be active from the moment you access the website.
+However, if you wish, you can disable them — see the “Your Choices” section below.
 Preferences	We use these cookies to remember your settings and preferences, and to improve your experience on our site.

 For example, we may use these cookies to remember your language preferences.